ThunderFly-aerospace/docs/avionics/TFSIK01/index.md

 ![TFSIK01 pair with USB-C converter](https://raw.githubusercontent.com/ThunderFly-aerospace/TFSIK01/TFSIK01A/doc/img/TFSIK01_pair.jpg)

+### Purchasing Information

+The device can be purchased from [ThunderFly s.r.o.](https://www.thunderfly.cz/).
+Contact us by email at sale@thunderfly.cz for a commercial quotation or shop directly from [Tindie store](https://www.tindie.com/products/34682/) or [Lectronz](https://lectronz.com/products/1067) marketplaces.
+We are the designers of this modem and therefore have full control of the modem's construction and design.
+This gives us the ability to react even to non-standard requests for modification or functions.

 ## Overview

 The SiK Telemetry Radio is a small, light, and inexpensive open-source radio platform that typically allows ranges significantly better than one kilometer with a basic whip antenna kit.
 The range can be extended to several kilometers using a directional antenna on the ground.
 This radio is plug-and-play with all Pixhawk Standard and other flight controllers, providing the easiest way to set up a telemetry connection between the UAV and a ground control station.
 It uses open-source firmware specially designed to work well with MAVLink packets and to integrate with Mission Planner, Ardupilot, QGroundControl, and PX4 Autopilot.